seriouslag/HttpClient/CONTRIBUTING.md

 ### Requirements

-*Node*: Check that node is installed with version ^14.x.
+*Node*: Check that node is installed with version 14.x or greater.
 Node's version can be checked with

 ```bash
 # Check node version